 VI.
 Recruitment Qualifications Education: A university degree in one of the following fields is required: international development, human rights, psychology, sociology, international law, or another relevant social science field.
 Experience: A minimum of two years of professional experience in social development planning and management in child protection related areas is required.
 Experience working in a developing country is considered as an asset.

 Relevant experience in programme development in child protection related areas in a UN system agency or organization is considered as an asset.
 Experience in both development and humanitarian contexts is an added advantage.
-Language Requirements: Fluency in English is required.
-Knowledge of another official UN language or local language of the duty station is considered as an asset.
+Language Requirements: Good level in English is required.
+Knowledge of another official UN language is an asset.